Skip to content

 Material: Natural cork

-Design Inspiration: Adapted from Anna Sassi’s Colonna textile design
+Design Inspiration: Adapted from Anna Sassi’s Colonna textile design.

 Pablo